springtime-cn/scoml/readme.md

 ![data](imgs/example2.png)

-1. Simple. both send and received messages are string.
+1. Simple. both send and received messages are bytes.

-2. default maximal 999999999999 Bytes message body, that is maximum 931.3GB in one send or receive.
+2. Default maximal 999999999999 Bytes message body, that is maximum 931.3GB in one send or receive.
 You also can increase the ori_len(oriLen) parameter to support more data transfer at a time.

 3. Only tested on Ubuntu18.04, and it should be run well on unix-like systems.